0x4E0x650x6F/0x4E0x650x6F.github.io/_posts/2017-03-19-Wordlist-processor.md

 It's a small tool to clean maintain and normalize wordlists, the main objective is to be able to remove what is not usefull like **html tags, spaces, tabs empty lines** sort and remove duplicates but also say how much as removed and even what was removed.

-Wordlists are frequently at the hart of the password cracking task, its scary to even think that one of your **wordlist fu** actually removed a password you needed, and this was the main reason why i end up building a tool.
+Wordlists are frequently at the heart of the password cracking task, its scary to even think that one of your **wordlist fu** actually removed a password you needed, and this was the main reason why i end up building a tool.

 {% highlight bash %}
 [*]	Wellcome to wordlist processor